girip11/code-repl/Bash/BashGuide/chapter_4.md

 # Chapter-4

 ## Executables and paths
 `$PATH` environment variable is used to find binaries to be executed.
-It is not recommended to add user scripts to `$PATH`. **If absolutely necessary, add the new path to the end of current list of paths.** Env vaiable paths are searched using values in `$PATH` from left to right.
+It is not recommended to add user scripts to `$PATH`. **If absolutely necessary, add the new path to the end of current list of paths.** Env variable paths are searched using values in `$PATH` from left to right.
 Usually binaries are executed in their own subshell.
 ```Bash
 # bash binary is found inside /bin which is part of $PATH variable
 bash -c "echo \"Hello world\""